lvgl/lvgl/docs/widgets/checkbox.rst

 Keys
 ****

-The following *Keys* are processed by the ‘Buttons’: - ``LV_KEY_RIGHT/UP`` Go to toggled state if toggling is enabled - ``LV_KEY_LEFT/DOWN`` Go to non-toggled state if toggling is enabled - :cpp:enumerator:`LV_KEY_ENTER` Clicks the checkbox and toggles it
+The following *Keys* are processed by the 'Buttons': - ``LV_KEY_RIGHT/UP`` Go to toggled state if toggling is enabled - ``LV_KEY_LEFT/DOWN`` Go to non-toggled state if toggling is enabled - :cpp:enumerator:`LV_KEY_ENTER` Clicks the checkbox and toggles it